Gravitational Radiation from hyperbolic encounters in the presence of dark matter: Conclusion

 Our analysis of osculating elements provides us with a platform to construct the GW waveform \cite{Dandapat:2023zzn}.
 By solving the osculating equation, we can solve for the evolution of the binary's orbital parameters, which in turn can be used to construct a waveform \cite{Dai:2021olt}.
 Then it will give us a route to understand and probe into the effects of dark matter contributions in such systems and possibly puts some constraints on the parameters using the GW data.
 In fact, following the analysis of \cite{Coogan:2021uqv}, one can possibly comment on the dark matter environment by analyzing the dephasing of such GW waveform.
 We are currently in the process of constructing such a waveform for flyby events in the presence of dark matter and hope to report on that issue in the near future.
+This will also help us to put constraints on the dark matter using multi-messenger astronomy similar to what has been done for the circular orbit \cite{Ghoshal:2023fhh}.
+Note that the analysis presented in this paper is valid for any mass ratios of the binary.
+It will be interesting to analyze the dephasing of gravitational waveform in the extreme mass-ratio limit \cite{Rahman:2023sof}.
+This will be an interesting study in the context of gravitational wave phenomenology using future detectors like LISA.

 To summarize, in this work, we provide a setup for the realistic modelling of binaries in hyperbolic orbits surrounded by dark matter, which can be useful to probe into some new information in future detectors capable of detecting flyby events.
 Detecting dark dresses would have an impact beyond astrophysics and cosmology since their density profiles depend on the dark matter's fundamental properties.
 Hence their detection (both from the closed and the open orbits) would therefore provide a powerful probe of the particle nature of dark matter.